Black History Month

 The Black Cultural Center (BCC) plans and coordinates several activities and programs

-(e.g., convocations, summits, plays, lectures) throughout the month of February paying tribute to Berea College Alum Carter G. Woodson, the “Father of Black History Week”, and to the history, heritage, and contributions of African Americans.
+(e.g. convocations, summits, plays and lectures) throughout February.
+These activities pay tribute to Berea College alum Carter G. Woodson, the “Father of Black History Week.”
+They also honor the history, heritage and contributions of African Americans.

 Reverend Dr. Martin Luther King, Jr. Commemoration Program

-The BCC commemorates the birth and legacy of Dr. King with a Worship and Praise Service, Unity March to City Hall, convocation, and community luncheon.
+The BCC commemorates the birth and legacy of Dr. King with a:

-The S.U.C.C.E.S.S. program, implemented through the Black Cultural Center is designed to support incoming students.
-The program is run collaboratively by the Black Cultural Center Director and the Student Development Coordinator.
-Every incoming African and African-American student may enter the program by filling out an application, which is available at anytime throughout the school year.
-These applications are used by the Student Development Coordinator to connect incoming students with their peer mentor.
+The S.U.C.C.E.S.S. program, implemented through the Black Cultural Center, supports incoming students.
+The program is a joint effort by the Black Cultural Center Director and the Student Development Coordinator.
+Every incoming African and African-American student may enter the program by filling out an application, available at anytime throughout the school year.
+The Student Development Coordinator uses these applications to connect incoming students with a peer mentor.
 Students who chose to participate are identified as S.U.C.C.E.S.S.
 Scholars.
 Benefits of participating in the program as a S.U.C.C.E.S.S.
 Scholar include: